mortalapeman/CSharp-OptionType/README.md

     }
 ```

-If you were to try to stop at Some in the CSharp-OptionType, your return type would be ```ISomeContext<SomeType, bool>``` and you still woudln't be able to access the result without calling ```None```.
-This ensures that you will never forget to handle a null value again.
+If we were to try to stop at Some with the CSharp-OptionType, our return type would be ```ISomeContext<SomeType, bool>``` and we still woudln't be able to access the result without calling ```None```.
+This ensures that we will never forget to handle a null value again.
 It is also serves as an explicit signal to the caller of the method that the return type might be null.